Making space for nature

 In addition, trees have been planted along the Tolvaddon Road.

 The last scheme in Pool saw spring flowering bulbs planted along Moorfield Road in autumn 2019.
-The bulbs should bring colour and nectar from April 2020.

 Works have now been completed with new pollinator friendly planting, seating areas, trees and paths.
 Please come along in the spring to watch the plants develop at